schodaw/TWEB-Project1/README.md

 - Stop slide synchronisation to be able to browse the lecture's pdf

 ## As a teacher ##
-- Creation of a new lecture models : uploading of a slide deck
+- Creation of a new lecture model : uploading of a slide deck
 - Creation of a lecture using a lecture model via `start lecture`
-- Change slide for the all class to see
+- Change slide for all the class to see

-In fact, users roles are not taken in account for functionality access, so a student can create a lecture.
+In fact, users roles are not taken in account for functionality access, so a student can create a lecture for example.